 If you have Apple products, I absolutely adore my adapter kit.
 Since my phone, iPad and Mac all have built in converters, I just need the right adapters; they're made for Apple, by Apple so they easily fit into all my chargers.
 Easy.

 Where do I find them?

-**TIP**When you are looking to buy one, you can buy them individually or often times you kind find a two-in-one.
+**TIP**When you are looking to buy adapters and converters, you can buy them individually or often times you kind find a two-in-one.
 Read the description to see if it is both together.
 If you need both a converter and an adapter, you'll save money by just buying a 2 in 1 product.

 Whoo hoo, now you know how to find the right adapters and converters no matter where you are going!
 The hard part will be to choose where you want to volunteer with ILP!
 Want to volunteer abroad in Russia?
 Does one of ILP's humanitarian programs sound good?
 What about making a difference in Haiti?
-Click the button below to learn more about ILP and get some of your questions answered!
+Get the breakdown of our Exchange and Humanitarian countries here, and click more to get some of your questions answered: